jina-ai/docs/chapters/hub/publish-your-pod-image.md

 | `*.py`           | describes the executor logic written in Python, if applicable                                       |
 | `*.yml`          | a YAML file describes the executor arguments and configs, if you want users to use your config      |

-Note, large binary files (such as pretrained model, auxiliary data) are **not** recommended to upload to this repository.
+Note, large binary files (such as pretrained models, auxiliary data) are **not** recommended to upload to this repository.
 You can use `RUN wget ...` or `RUN curl` inside the `Dockerfile` to download it from the web during the build.

-Your file bundle `awesomeness` should be uploaded to:
+## File structure and schema for Pods:

+Your custom `Pod` file bundle needs to follow a structure and certain schema rules for annotating the image successfully.
+For instance, your pod is a kind of `encoder` named `awesomeness`.
+The file bundle should be uploaded to the Hub `executors` under kind `encoders` with the following structure:
 ```text
 hub/
   |